jietra/jietra.github.io/index.md

 <link rel="icon" type="image/x-icon" href="favicon.ico">

-**Independent Researcher — Rouen, France**
+**Independent Researcher — France**
 **Email :** ulrich.tan@polytechnique.org
 **GitHub:** [https://github.com/jietra](https://github.com/jietra)

 ---

 ## About me
-I work on **continuous learning inspired by synaptic plasticity**, with a focus on geometric and biologically grounded learning rules.
+I work on **continuous learning**, **synaptic plasticity**, and **geometric learning rules**, with the goal of understanding how biological principles can inspire more adaptive, efficient, and robust AI systems.

-My research explores how biological principles — such as dendritic integration, local learning rules, and structural plasticity — can be translated into **geometric and dynamical frameworks** for machine learning.
+My research focuses on how **local, biologically plausible learning rules**—such as dendritic integration, nonlinear synaptic subunits, and structural plasticity—can be translated into **geometric and dynamical frameworks** for machine learning.
+I am particularly interested in how these mechanisms can support **lifelong learning, sparsity, stability**, and **energy‑efficient computation**.

-This line of work has led me to study:
+This line of work has led me to explore:

 - **dendritic segment integration** and nonlinear synaptic subunits,
 - **Wasserstein geometry** as a foundation for Hebbian learning,
 - **geometry‑driven structural plasticity** and emergent pruning,
-- **learning dynamics** under noise and spontaneous activity.
+- **learning dynamics** under noise and spontaneous activity,

-I am particularly interested in how **local, biologically plausible rules** can give rise to global organization, sparsity, and stability in continuous learning systems.
+- **resource‑efficient** and **edge‑deployable** learning mechanisms.

+Beyond theoretical work, I also build **AI systems and engineering prototypes**, including:
+- lightweight continuous‑learning frameworks
+- dendritic computation models
+- edge‑AI experiments
+- distributed identity and cryptographic systems (DLT, ZKP, MPC, PQC)
+- GPU‑accelerated pipelines and LLM‑based architectures

+My broader interest is in how **adaptive**, **decentralized**, and **resource‑efficient learning** can shape the next generation of AI systems—especially in contexts where compute, energy, or privacy constraints matter.

 ---

 ## Research Interests
-- Continuous Learning
+- Continuous Learning & Lifelong Adaptation
-- Synaptic Plasticity
-- Dendritic Computation
+- Synaptic Plasticity & Dendritic Computation
-- Learning Dynamics
+- Learning Dynamics & Geometric Methods
 - Optimal Transport & Wasserstein Geometry
 - Neuro‑Inspired Machine Learning
+- Edge AI & Resource‑Efficient Learning
 - Emergent Structure & Sparsity

 ---